el1telordy/ClimPi/README.md

 </span>

-ClimPi is a web-interface that you can run on Raspberry Pi.
+ClimPi is a web-dashboard that you can run on Raspberry Pi.
 It shows data from DHT-22 sensor.

 - [ClimPi](#ClimPi)
   - [Getting Started](#getting-started)